Contact Dr Licia Dossi

 She graduated with an MSc in Chemistry from Pisa University, Italy and received her PhD in Biomaterials from Brescia University Italy.

 She was a Research Assistant at Pisa University, the Italian National Research Council and Genoa University in the synthesis of new polymeric systems for a variety of applications.
-Her research contribution on the synthesis of liquid crystalline polymers developed in Pisa University is often cited worldwide.
+Her research contribution on the synthesis of liquid crystalline polymers and hydrogels developed in Pisa University is often cited worldwide.
 Licia moved to Bristol University UK in 1998 as Research Assistant with a three year ESPRC grant in polymers and then took a career break for her young family until 2008 when she joined Cranfield University as Research Fellow.
-She became Senior Research Fellow in 2015 and then Lecturer in Defence Chemistry in 2018.
+She became Senior Research Fellow in 2015, Lecturer in Defence Chemistry in 2016 and Senior Lecturer in 2023.

 Licia is currently part of the synthesis and formulation group at the Centre for Defence Chemistry at Shrivenham and has a recognized teaching status for high education.
 She delivers lectures at Master and PhD levels on a variety of themes.
-She is active member of the Centre of Excellence in Energetic Materials Synthesis group and has an important national and international networking.
+She is active member of the Centre of Excellence in Energetic Materials (CoEEM) Explosives Detection and CoEEM Synthesis hubs and has an important national and international networking.

-She is an active researcher and co-author in more than 55 published papers/conference proceedings, 2 international patents and 1 book.
-Cited papers 78, h-index 5 (as from 18.08.2019).
+She is REF active researcher and co-author in more than 65 published papers/conference proceedings, 3 international patents and 3 books.

 Research opportunities